 Learn how to read pet food labels in this video:

 OK, so pet food manufacturers aren’t evil, malefic beings, but they are out to make a profit, and justifiably so.
 That’s what business is all about.

 If a manufacturer finds a cheaper, comparable ingredient and wants to make pet food recipe changes, it’s that manufacturer’s right to do so.

 But we need to be proactive about reading and understanding what’s in our pet’s foods, and we need to be consistent about it.
 Making a habit of periodically reviewing your pet’s food label will ensure that you are not surprised by a potential sudden change in your pet’s health due to their food.

-Pets suffer from all types of ailments, including skin conditions and allergies depending on what they eat, so a food that has recently had a recipe change may cause a problem if Roxy has a reaction to a new ingredient.
+Pets suffer from all types of ailments, including skin conditions and allergies depending on what they eat, so pet food recipe changes may cause a problem if Roxy has a reaction to a new ingredient.

-If you do see a recipe change, ask the manufacturer to tell you what the ingredient was changed to and why.
-Such information can only make you more knowledgeable while reminding the pet food industry that our relationship is symbiotic — it needs the trust of its consumers to make a profit.
+This information can only make you more knowledgeable while reminding the pet food industry that our relationship is symbiotic — it needs the trust of us, its consumers, to make a profit.